 Direct threat to health or safety of others

 If a requested accommodation would cause a significant risk to the health or

 When choosing among reasonable accommodations, RISD cannot guarantee that

 you will be provided your preferred choice.
 If your preferred choice is not granted, then RISD will provide equally

 effective alternatives, subject to the limitations described above.

-If you feel that your approved accommodations are inadequate and you have already expressed this to the Disability Support Services Office without result, you can then file a Grievance by following the instructions outlined in the Grievance Policy.
+If you feel that the approved accommodations are inadequate and you have already expressed this to DSS without result, you may file a grievance by following the instructions outlined in RISD's Grievance Policy.